-COS 169 SKIN FUNCTIONS (9M) FORMERLY: COS 190 3 credits
+SKIN FUNCTIONS (9M) COS 169

 This course introduces skin functions and disorders.
 Topics include practical application for skin disorder treatments, dermabrasion, and skin refining.
 Upon completion of this course, students will be able to demonstrate procedures for acne, facials, and masks for deeper layers and wrinkles.